abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_7_Control_Flow/Section_7.md

 - *Which loop to use?*: Decide whether is pre or post test needed, while loop for logic controlled loops and the for loop for counter controlled loops.

+## Neested loops and loops control - Break and Continue

+- Neested loops are valid like counting occupants in each house of the street, one loop for the house and the other for the occupants.

+- Can have a for loop inside of a for loop, a for loop inside a while loop and the the other way.

+- Sometimes a situation arises where a loop dosen't need to be ended, but the iteration want to be skip.

+- ***Continue***: This is done by this statement, an advantage is that it can sometimes eliminate nestiog or additional blocks of code.

+- ***Break***: Causes the program to immediately exit from the loop it is executing, statements in the loop are skipped, and execution of the loop is termianted.